iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## List experiments in the workspace

-You can get a list of existing experiments in the repository with `dvc exp list`.
+You can get a list of existing experiments in the <abbr>repository</abbr> with `dvc exp list`.
 Without any options, this command lists the experiments based on the latest commit of the current branch (Git `HEAD`).